emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [X] - Have a goal created if no goal is present
 [X] - Get logout button to work

-[] - break up myHistory - make a 6th stateless component
-[] - replace lets w/ const
+[X] - break up myHistory - make a 6th stateless component [] - replace lets w/ const
 [] - Redux-Thunk?
 [] - Figure out login thing